GravityKit/GravityView/readme.txt

 == Changelog ==

 = 1.6.2 on February 23 =
+* Added: A new hook in the Custom Content field to enable conditional logic or enable "the_content" WordPress filter which will trigger the Video embed
 * Tweak: A more robust save View procedure to prevent losing fields configuration.
 * Fixed: Issue when embedding multiple DataTables views in the same page